namitjuneja/dotfiles/README.md

 - start wifi indicator in system tray (nm-applet)
 - start clipster (clipboard manager)
 - replace windows key with the alt key
+- set dark theme on nautilus and any other gtk app

 *Note: Might require chmod +x*